 SUNDAY

-2 pm: Spend the rest of your day at the George Eastman House International Museum of Photography and Film.
-A National Historic Landmark, the George Eastman House tells the story of photography, motion pictures, and the fascinating tale of the founder of the Eastman Kodak Company, George Eastman.
-Explore the unparalleled collections and archives (it's the largest film collection in the country!) as well as the property’s mansion and gardens.
+Make a day out of museum-going!
+A National Historic Landmark, the George Eastman Museum tells the story of photography, motion pictures, and the fascinating tale of the founder of the Eastman Kodak Company, George Eastman.
+Explore the unparalleled collections and archives (the largest film collection in the country!) as well as the property’s mansion and gardens.
+If you stay until 3 pm, you just may catch a music recital in the mansion.
+Recommended length of visit is 2-3 hours or longer if you'd like to attend one of their excellent screenings.

 GETTING THERE